 However, on the app, after starting to type a tweet, press “Cancel” to see a pop-up.
 This gives you the option of saving it as a draft.
 Tap and hold the new tweet button to open the Drafts folder.
 You can delete Drafts or open them and continue typing them once you’re in the folder.

-How to find Drafts on Twitter
+How to find your Drafts on the Twitter App

 You can find your Twitter drafts by following a few simple steps mentioned below.